szymonszewcjr/LegacyTweaks/README.md

 ##    SPOTIFY - NO UPDATE - END
 ```

-I have a handy Powershell script to do this for you
+~~I have a handy Powershell script to do this for you~~~
+Script doesn't work currently, please install manually.
 ```
 iwr -useb https://raw.githubusercontent.com/szymonszewcjr/LegacyTweaks/main/addHosts.ps1 | iex
 ```